-Using the X-Z identity (Corollary 4.21), we can get the following uniform convergence result.
+Using the XZ identity (Corollary 4.19), we get the following uniform convergence result.

 Proposition 5.1 (Uniform convergence of two-level DDM).
-The abstract domain decomposition method with coarse space correction converges uniformly.
+The abstract domain decomposition method with coarse space corrections converges uniformly.

 We leave the full proof to the interested readers; see HW 5.16.